• Skip to primary navigation

 Many Gobs recipes call for a marshmallow-fluff based filling, and some simply use a fluffy vanilla buttercream.
 To be honest, I’m always disappointed when I bite into a Gob that’s made with one of these imposter fillings.
 It’s just too sweet!
 For this filling, I stuck faithfully to my grandmother’s recipe (after a little coercion, more on that below).

 What’s mostly unique about this recipe is that, rather than starting by creaming together butter and sugar, we instead begin by cooking together flour and milk on our stovetop to make a paste (or maybe it’s more of a roux).
-This paste (and not marshmallow fluff!) is going to be the base of our frosting.
+This paste (and not marshmallow frosting!) is going to be the base of our frosting.
 And it’s going to be good, and not too sweet.

 TIP!
 Make sure you let your roux/paste cool completely before you stir in the remainder of your ingredients (butter, shortening, vanilla, salt, powdered sugar).
 On days when I have the foresight to do so, I actually like to make the paste first, that way it has plenty of time to cool while I’m making my chocolate cookies.